-The information and advice in this article is all based on ideas from Michael Hauge’s book Writing Screenplays that Sell.
+The information and advice in this article are all based on ideas from Michael Hauge’s book Writing Screenplays that Sell.
 I highly recommend you buy that book and read it.

 Below is a summary of the points Hauge makes in his book, listing the most effective techniques for building empathy with the characters in your story.
 Arguably, it’s most important for the readers to have empathy with the protagonist of the novel, but it’s a good idea to employ some of these techniques for the supporting characters too – even the nemesis.

 Have you used any of these techniques in your stories?
 Do you have any other techniques to add to this list?
-Share your comments below!
+Tell us about in on our Facebook group!

 A great way to do this is by showing your character suffering from undeserved misfortune.
 This could be a specific ‘bad day’ kind of event, or it could be that their entire life is a struggle, even though they are trying their hardest.